woohp/imagex/README.md

 Notes:

 - `metadata.exif` is used for JPEG and JXL writing.
+- `metadata.xmp` is used for JPEG APP1 XMP, PNG XMP text chunks, and JXL XML boxes.
 - `metadata.png_chunks` accepts `%{keyword, text}` and optional `:language_tag` / `:translated_keyword`.
 - PNG text metadata is normalized on decode and written as `iTXt` chunks.
+- When decoding PNG and JXL, `metadata.xmp` is surfaced in addition to the primary container representation (`png_chunks` or `jxl_boxes`) when there is a single unambiguous XMP payload.
 - `metadata.jxl_boxes` currently supports `:xml` and `:jumb`.
+- `metadata.xmp` cannot be combined with JXL XML boxes in `metadata.jxl_boxes`, or with PNG XMP chunks in `metadata.png_chunks`.
 - Unsupported or malformed metadata returns `{:error, reason}` during encode.

 To work with pdf files